 LED pain relief devices use red and infrared light to stimulate blood circulation, relax muscles, accelerate healing, and relieve pain.
 Infrared light at 880nm is invisible to the human eye but has demonstrated the highest level of natural healing effects in the body’s cellular structure.
 Combined with 660nm red light and dpl® technology, infrared light reaches deep into joints and tissues, increasing circulation, oxygenation, cellular repair, and cellular reproduction.

-Results from red and infrared light treatment can include the removal of toxins, unwanted cellular matter, and general temporary pain relief of associated effects like muscle and joint aches, arthritis and tendonitis, and muscle spasms.
+Results from red and infrared light treatment can include general temporary pain relief of associated effects like muscle and joint aches, arthritis and tendonitis, and muscle spasms.
+As well as the removal of toxins, unwanted cellular matter.
 Additional benefits have been shown to increase the rate of injury recovery and wound healing.
 Even nerve cells were shown to respond positively to infrared light, according to a study in Photochemistry and Photobiology.

 How Does Infrared Light Treat Arthritis Symptoms?